nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 [[tokens_ico]]
 === Tokens and ICOs

-((("Initial Coin Offerings (ICOs)","tokens and")))((("tokens","ICOs and")))Tokens have been an explosive development in the Ethereum ecosystem.
+Tokens have been an explosive development in the Ethereum ecosystem.
 It is likely that they will become a very important component of all smart contract platforms like Ethereum.

 Nevertheless, the importance and future impact of these standards should not be confused with an endorsement of current token offerings.
 As in any early-stage technology, the first wave of products and companies will almost all fail, and some will fail spectacularly.
 Many of the tokens on offer in Ethereum today are barely disguised scams, pyramid schemes, and money grabs.